SKIN

 Psoriasis affects the two upper layers of the epidermis, namely the granular layer where squamous epithelial cells are converted into keratin and the stratum corneum where the buildup of keratin forms white plaques on the surface of the skin.

 Herpes on the left cheek reveals that the separation conflict was associated with a partner, if the person is left-handed.
-For a right-hander, it indicates a mother or child-related conflict.
+For a right-handed person, it indicates a mother or child-related conflict.

 A localized separation conflict translates into being touched at this particular area of the skin at the moment when the DHS occurred.

-This brain CT shows fluid accumulation (in PCL-A) in the right sensory cortex from where the epidermis of the left side of the face is controlled (view the GNM diagram).
+This brain CT shows fluid accumulation (in PCL-A) in the area of the right sensory cortex from where the epidermis of the left side of the face is controlled (view the GNM diagram).
 Hence, the development of a skin condition in this particular area.

 Genital herpes on the external genitals (vulva, labia, penis, scrotum) or in the vagina are linked to a sexual separation conflict (loss of a sexual mate, sexual rejection, unwanted sex, sexual abuse).
 The fear or suspicion that a sexual mate might sleep with someone else can already trigger the conflict.
 The healing phase could also manifest as dermatitis on the genitals or as genital warts.
 Skin lesions on the genitals (male and female) might be diagnosed as a soft chancre (ulcus molle) or chancroid.
 In conventional medicine, it is considered the “first sign” of syphilis.